-Severs Beach is a 3.2km, grade 2 hike located in the Beowa National Park, New South Wales.
-The hike should take around 1 hour to complete.
+Severs Beach is a 3.2km, grade 2 hike in Beowa National Park, New South Wales.
+This hike typically takes 1 hour to complete.

 Severs Beach, in Beowa National Park in the whale watching town of Eden on NSW’s Sapphire Coast, offers Aboriginal heritage, fishing, beach walks and more.